Shriya613/Shriya613/README.md

 ## ☕ About Me

-I'm a Machine Learning Engineer passionate about building AI systems that go beyond research prototypes and actually work in production.
+I'm an AI Engineer passionate about building systems that go beyond research prototypes and actually work in production.

 My work lives at the intersection of: